JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

 - select elements are different as well.
 Users will expect that the element be triggered with the spacebar, and then navigate through all the options with the arrow keys.
 The arrow functionality should be trapped until a selection is made.
 - Some users use headings to navigate which is why it is important that they are in order.
 Navigating by headings creates an 'outline' of the page.

-alot of this is handled by Vuetify, however they should be manually tested to make sure.
+some of this is addressed, in part by Vuetify, however they should be manually tested to make sure.

 <br>